SpruceVedant/NetSuite-Scripts/Client-Scripts/user-event/User-Event-Scripts.md

 - `addButton` module of API is used

 ## PreventSubmit
+- Script to prevent user from sunmitting the sales order form without an email id.
 - `beforeSubmit`entry point is used as we need to only validate if the user has an empty field or not
 - ` var email = newRecord.getValue({ fieldId: 'email' });` is used to get the value of fieldid